History

 Architecture

-The church was located in the now disappeared village of Runston on a small hill.
+The church was located in the medieval village of Runston on a small hill.
 It consisted of a rectangular nave and a narrower square chancel.
 In the next, but probably still medieval phase, a four-sided tower was added on the west side.
-Later, it was demolished, and a much smaller, partly embedded belfry was erected in its place.
+Later, it was demolished, and a much smaller, partly embedded belfry was erected in its place (possibly the original tower was never completed).

 Current state

-Although the church is currently in a state of a ruin, it is a valuable example of a Romanesque sacral building.
+St. Keyne’s Church in Runston, although now in a state of ruin, is a valuable example of a Romanesque church because, unlike many other 12th-century buildings, it has not undergone any subsequent alterations.
 All its perimeter walls have survived with larger defects only in the places of the former window and entrance openings.
 The best preserved architectural detail is the semicircular Romanesque arcade of the chancel with imposts.
+As the village is deserted, the historic building is now located some distance from the road, in a clearing of a small forest.

 bibliography: